 The sales price less the variable costs is referred to as the contribution margin.

 As an owner of a business, you don’t make a profit until those fixed costs are paid first from the margin of the products sold.
-So if you only sell one product a month, then the contribution margin, i.e. the dollars left over from the sales price less the costs of that product, has to cover all the fixed costs of your business.
+If you only sell one product a month, then the contribution margin, i.e. the dollars left over from the sales price less the costs of that product, has to cover all the fixed costs of your business.
 Believe it or not, this is true for many businesses.
 Shipyards for example sell one to five ships per year.
-So they have to have enough contribution margin from the sale of a single ship to cover all the fixed costs at the yard.
+They have to have enough contribution margin from the sale of a single ship to cover all the fixed costs at the yard.

 This is why many people misunderstand car dealerships.
 The average person thinks that there is a lot of negotiating room in the price of the car because the dealer has a large markup on the car.
 Well, sure he does.
 He has to cover his fixed costs.
 Do you think his showroom rent is $500 per month?
 Your average small car dealership has between $25,000 and $100,000 per month in fixed costs.
-So if he only sells 25 to 100 cars per month, then his contribution margin can be no less than $1,000 per car.
+If he only sells 25 to 100 cars per month, then his contribution margin can be no less than $1,000 per car.

 As a small business owner, you need to understand that the contribution margin covers your fixed costs and your desired profit.
 Now you need to figure out how to calculate the contribution margin in order to cover your fixed costs and desired profit.

-How to Calculate Contribution Margin
+Contribution Margin Calculation

 N = Number of Widgets to Sell